-In Dhofar we were expertly guided along the slopes of the massive escarpment of Jabal Samhan.
+In Dhofar, the ‘Land of Frankincense’ as well as honey, we were expertly guided along the slopes of the massive escarpment of Jabal Samhan.
 Following little used paths, we walked up the mountain slopes under good cloud cover that created ideal walking weather.
 Our route was along old camel tracks, perhaps originally used to transport frankincense from the valleys behind the escarpment.
 Wild animals also use these pathways we saw scat and spore showing the overnight journeys of animals.

 Our trip was in search of honey and the practised eye of an expert soon found a wild nest in a cleft within a boulder.
 Some effort, accompanied by calming smoke, enabled a comb to be extracted – and it met with a seal of approval from a real honey aficionado.

 Explore The Land of Frankincense with my book which is available as a paperback through Amazon worldwide If you are in the UK – a full colour interior version is available here.

 Check out some of my other posts on Dhofar – all the way back to 2006

 For a broader perspective of Dhofar and the rest of Oman use my rewrite of the Oman Guide Book for Bradt available in paperback worldwide here

 By the end of the month I was in Musandam to visit the newly opened Khasab Fort.
 Imaginatively refurbished it includes discrete wooden coverings for electrical power sockets and a very practical disabled access slope reminiscent of the stairs in the marvellous Great Court in the British Museum.